lu22do/accounts-boilerplate-react/readme.md

 - twbs:bootstrap

 Todo:
-- Active items in topbar depending on template
 - Add owner to stuffs
 - Allow to delete own stuffs
 - Admin concept (can edit users and any stuff)